ihavenonickname/RSA/README.md

 # RSA
-Naive RSA encryption implementation in pure Python
+Naive RSA implementation.

+Only includes the key generator and the encryption process.
+No random primes generator.